Chris Hall (defensive back)

-Charles Christopher Hall (born April 25, 1970) is an American former professional football safety in the National Football League (NFL) for the Dallas Cowboys.
+Charles Christopher Hall (born April 25, 1970) is an American former professional football player who was a safety in the National Football League (NFL) for the Dallas Cowboys.
 He was selected by the Cowboys in the ninth round of the 1992 NFL draft.
-He played college football at East Carolina University.
+He played college football for the East Carolina Pirates.
 Hall was also a member of the Frankfurt Galaxy of the World League of American Football (WLAF).

 Early life

 Hall attended Pemberton Township High School, where he practiced football, basketball and track.
 As a senior, he was a second-team All-state running back and an All-conference selection at small forward.

 College career

 Hall accepted a football scholarship from East Carolina University.
 Although he was recruited as a running back, he became a defensive starter in the middle of his first year and was recognized as one of the country's top freshman cornerbacks by the Sporting News, while registering 3 interceptions.

 As a junior, he registered 85 tackles (second on the team), 2 interceptions and 8 passes defensed (led the team).
 He had a career-high 20 tackles against regional rival the University of South Carolina.

 As a senior he had 3 interceptions, while helping his team to its best record (11-1) and highest ranking (9th by the A.P.) in school history.
 He posted a season-high 12 tackles against the University of Illinois, 11 tackles against the University of Pittsburgh and 10 against the University of South Carolina.

 He finished his college career with 9 interceptions, 26 passes defensed (school record) and 4 fumble recoveries.